kaykRodr1gu3s/PySharkAnalyzer/README.md

 ## Pre-requirement

-The firts thing to do is install the pre-requirement : wireshark, tshark, pyshark and pandas
+The first thing to do is install the pre-requirement : wireshark, tshark, pyshark and pandas

 ### Windows
   On windows, you need to install some application and some python libraries